nrfconnect/sdk-nrf/include/shell/shell_bt_nus.rst

 .. testing_bt_nus_shell_intro_end

-The script requires the ``nrfutil`` Python package to be installed.

-To install it, open your preferred command-line interface and enter the following command:
+To install the script dependencies, open your preferred command-line interface, and enter the following command in the |NCS| root directory:

    .. code-block:: console

-      pip2 install --user nrfutil==4.0.0
+      pip install --user -r scripts/shell/requirements.txt

 The script requires the following parameters:

-* ``com`` - the port of the development kit used by the script
+* ``com`` - the COM port of the development kit used by the script

+Additionally, following parameters are option:

 * ``snr`` - the SEGGER board ID
-* ``family`` - the chip family of the development kit, for example, nRF52.
+* ``family`` - the chip family of the development kit, for example, nRF52
 * ``name`` - the advertising name of the device with the NUS shell
+* ``port`` - the local network port

 .. note::
    The script does not support reconnections.